 And some year-round classics:

 Explore OMSI After Dark.
 You’re away from the kids, so where else to go but… OMSI?
 Okay, okay.
 Hear us out.
 OMSI After Dark is just for adults.
 That means you may actually have a chance to look at the exhibits.
 Plus every month, they have a theme – like astronomy, or even beer or spirits.
 They have vendors, artisans, science experiments and presentations around that theme.
 And – they serve alcohol.
-The event is held monthly on the last Wednesday of the month from 7-11 pm.
+The event is held monthly on the last Wednesday of the month from 7 pm-11 pm.
 Tickets are $7.50 for members, $15 for nonmembers.

-Okay, watch a movie.
+Okay, Watch a Movie.
 We know we’re looking beyond the dinner and a movie theme, but this one is too good not to include.
 Academy Theater offers onsite babysitting on weekends for $9.50 for the length of the movie (you must reserve a spot beforehand).
 The movies themselves are super affordable ($4 for an adult ticket) and even more affordable if you come on Tuesday, when you can buy one ticket and get one free.
 7818 SE Stark, Portland